I was writing a scene around Paul Manziuk, my police officer in Shaded Light, and suddenly he decided to swear.

 Every writer is unique.
 And every author will have a different book burning inside.
 Someone raised in an evangelical Christian home may find it quite easy to write a book that will fit into most Christian publishing houses.
 But I wasn’t raised in that kind of home.
 So I can write for a different audience; one that, like Paul Manziuk, might use a swear word now and then.

-But Paul was a small stretch: Shane Donahue, my main character in In Time of Trouble, was something else.
-A troubled 18-year-old from a non-Christian home, in real life, Shane would not only swear but probably get drunk, take drugs, start fights, and have sex with people who didn’t mean a lot to him.
+But Paul was a small stretch: Shane Donahue, my main character in In Time of Trouble, was a troubled 18-year-old from a non-Christian home, in real life, Shane would not only swear but probably get drunk, take drugs, start fights, and have sex with people who didn’t mean a lot to him.

 Why would a nice Christian lady who doesn’t do any of those things, and who has four well-adjusted, terrific sons, choose to write about a character like this?
 No idea, except I had to.
 God placed him in my heart.